Now that you've imported the Depthkit Unity Plugin you're ready to add Depthkit captures to your Unity project.

 - poster imageposter image - a preview image pulled from the first frame of the Depthkit video export that provides a still image representation of a clip in a 3D scene when the clip is not playing. (optional)

-You can set your export directory from Depthkit to point to your Unity Assets folders and avoid the step where you have to drag and drop each export.
+Before exporting out of Depthkit, you can set your export directory to point to your Unity Assets folders and avoid the step of relocating the assets.

 After importing the plugin create a scene with a Depthkit ClipDepthkit Clip - a single Depthkit recording, or take, exported from Depthkit as a video file. object by right clicking on the hierarchy panel and selecting Depthkit -> Depthkit Clip in the toolbar.
 You can also select Depthkit from the menu to create a Depthkit ClipDepthkit Clip - a single Depthkit recording, or take, exported from Depthkit as a video file. in your scene.